 The deployment function of our work entails construction and development of physical infrastructure for our clients.
 This results into activities such as excavation, site development and construction that create environmental impacts.
 For example, bush and landscape clearance, excavation and other site disturbances can create adverse conditions.
 These include soil erosion, silty storm water runoff, site flooding, soil dumping and polluted soils.
 We undertake mitigation efforts in this effect including disposal of soil to designated dumping areas, clearance of all construction sites from materials used during the construction and general cleaning of sites.
 Additionally, we dispose waste oil from our maintenance services through a professional and registered disposal company.
 Waste oil is particularly pollutive and needs specialized handling.
-Other forms of waste are disposed through an authorised waste disposal company.
+Other forms of waste are disposed through an authorized waste disposal company.

 Apart from the impact of our work, we have proactively engaged in improving the natural environment through the provision of green technology products and services.
 We have partnered with world renowned green energy products manufacturers to assist our clients reduce their dependence on diesel generated electricity.
 This includes providing micro and macro solar power systems and wind turbines and associated technology.
 We also provide LED lighting which consumes 70% less energy on average as compared to traditional lighting technologies, lasting up to 10 times longer, contains no toxic materials and are 100% recyclable.
-In 2018-2019 we sold 8,300 LED products.
+In 2017-2021 we sold 29,991 LED products.
+In 2021, due to the drought experienced in the country we have managed to plant 4,304 tree and we plan going forward to plant over 10,000 trees annually.